arenekosreal/E5Renewer.Net/README.md

 each request should be sent with header `Authentication: <auth_token>`.
 You will get json response if everything is fine.
 If it is a GET request, send milisecond timestamp in query param `timestamp`, If it is a POST request, send milisecond timestamp in post json with key `timestamp` and convert it to string.
+Most of the time, we will return json instead plain text, but you need to check response code to see if request is success.

 For example: